 The other important benefits of the vermicompost tea have been documented in many scientific publications.
 Application of the vermicompost tea will speed-up the germination and healthier growth of the horticultural and agricultural plants.
 Although available nutrients are present in vermicompost tea, these are not the main reasons for the increase in germination and growth of the plants.
 The beneficial microorganisms, plant growth regulators such plant hormones, fulvic and humic acids are the most probable cause for germination, growth and yield increases of the plants.

 The process of making vermicompost tea can be as simple as 123.
 Place the pure and high quality of vermicompost in hessian sack or fabric bag, put the sack or bag in the drum or container and fill the container with non-chlorinated water.
 The ratio of the vermicompost : water can be 1 : 10.
-Agitate and aerate the liquid for at least 12 hours and keep soaking the vermicompost in the water (see the photo above).
+Agitate and aerate the liquid really well for at least 24 hours and keep soaking the vermicompost in the water (see the photo above).
 A small amount of molasses can be added to the system as a source of energy for the beneficial soil microorganisms to thrive.
-Stir well and filter the vermicompost tea, then it’s ready to spray to the plants.
+Stir and filter the vermicompost tea, then it’s ready to spray to the plants.